jasonccox/vim-wayland-clipboard/README.md

 ## Requirements

-For this plugin to work, you need [wl-clipboard](https://github.com/bugaevc/wl-clipboard) installed, and Vim must be compiled with the `+eval` feature.
+For this plugin to work, you need [wl-clipboard](https://github.com/bugaevc/wl-clipboard) installed, and Vim must be compiled with the `+clipboard` and `+eval` features.
+(I'd like to eventually remove the dependency on `+clipboard` since requiring non-Wayland clipboard integration on Wayland doesn't make sense, but the `+` register isn't available without it.
+Hopefully I'll fix that soon!)

 ## Installation